GESIS-Methods-Hub/guidelines-for-methods/method-checklist.md

 | ☐ | [for preview as GitHub Action](https://github.com/GESIS-Methods-Hub/preview?tab=readme-ov-file#usage) |

 ## AI/ML Methods with established communities or published by trusted third parties
-Methods that have [established communities](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#13alternative-for-established-methods) or are published by [trusted third parties](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#12trusted-third-party-review-bodies) can also be considered for publishing through Methods Hub.
+Methods that have [established communities](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#13alternative-for-established-methods) or are published by [trusted third parties](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-submission-guidelines.md#12trusted-third-party-review-bodies) can be considered as special case (bypassing some of the documentation requirements) for publishing through Methods Hub.

 *Please consult Methods Hub Team first for further details.*